VectorInstitute/projectpensive/README.md

 move the csv file to `baiso/civility/recommender/train-balanced-sarcasm.csv`.
 Once this is done, traverse to `baiso/civility/recommender` and run `python preprocess_data.py`.
 If done correctly, you will have all data you need to run experiments and the demo.
 Another dataset that needs to be downloaded can be found [here](https://www.kaggle.com/timschaum/subreddit-recommender).
-Unzip this file and move to `baiso/diversity/datasets/reddit_user_data_count.csv`.
+Unzip this file, create a folder under diversity `diversity/datasets` and add the file there as
+`baiso/diversity/datasets/reddit_user_data_count.csv`.
 Follow the instructions under the Diversity Filter section below to correctly preprocess the data.